learn-co-curriculum/module-6-what-you-should-be-doing-after-graduati/README.md

 Module 5 is probably a blur by now but there's still a need for you to start cleaning up your project.
 When we say clean up your project we mean several things:

 1. Refactor your code to reflect best practices.
 This means that no new functionality should be added while finding a balance between elegance and efficiency.
-You will sometimes find yourself obsessing over efficiency/elegance and may not sure how to move forward.
+You will sometimes find yourself obsessing over efficiency/elegance and may not be sure how to move forward.
 This is a good time to ask a friend/instructor to take a look.
 2. Write tests allows you to add some more polish to your applications.
 It says to an employer that you have considered the long-term sustainability of your code.
 3. Clean up your GitHub page When someone goes to your GitHub page for your project they shouldn't be seeing the default Rails/Create React App project guidelines.
 You should include the following: